-Generally, the amount of bulbs used in single should not exceed 2.
+Generally, the number of bulbs used in a single should not exceed 2.

 The minimum spacing between two under-ream piles in a group should be 1.5 times the diameter of the under-ream and is generally maintained at double the under-ream diameter.

 In the case of a pile group having pile spacing of 2 Du, the size of the group can be considered equal to the amount of the load-carrying strength of the specific piles in the category.
 In the case of a pile group with such a 1.5 Du pile spacing, the safer load designed per pile should really be decreased by 10%.

 The diameter of the under-reamed bulbs may be of the order of 2 to 3 times the stem diameter.
 The spacing of the bulbs is 1.25 to 1.5 times the stem diameter.
 The topmost bulbs should be at a minimum depth of 2 times the bulb diameter.

 Boring for the piles is carried out in the usual way.
 Thereafter the bulbs are formed by means of an under reamer rotated by the drill rod.
 The buckets are used to remove excavated soil.
 The reinforcement cage is then lowered and the pile concreted.
 The cement quantity and concrete slump shall be as recommended bored cast-in-situ piles.

 2. By increasing the dia. of the bulb